Burden and saturation of CT(Current Transformer)-Electronicsinfos

 Step-2: Turns Ratio Calculation

 The turns ratio ( N ) is given as 1000:5.
-This means that for every 1000 amps on the primary side, the CT produces 5 amps on the secondary side.
+For every 1000 amps on the primary side, the CT produces 5 amps on the secondary side.
 Therefore,

 Step-3: Rated Secondary Current (Is)